How Some Wedding Venues Aren’t All the Meets the Eye

 A bride wanted to have her wedding in the fall when the leaves start to turn.
 This happens around harvest time, which varies from year to year.
 In this case, Harvest was occurring, and there were field workers picking grapes, tractors hauling trailers with grape bins, and a lot of other activities associated with harvesting.
 Including, semi-trucks full of grapes arriving at the winery to dump their loads into the crushers.
 When harvest starts, it can be a 24/7 operation with activity and lights all night long.

 Weddings that happened after Harvest, found that vineyards that suffer through mechanical harvesting (a huge machine that grabs the vine and shakes it so violently, that the grapes, birds nests, rodents) all fall off into the hopper.
 Afterward, the vines are beaten up, looking like they’ve gone through a tornado.
+It can be a total mess and disaster on your wedding day, so don’t even look into vineyard wedding venues.

 Equestrian Facilities, and other Animal Parks